sagemath/trac_to_gh/Issue 1382.md

 }
 ```

-Changing assignee from was to TimothyClemans.
+Changing assignee from @williamstein to TimothyClemans.